PrefectHQ/prefect/docs/concepts/settings.md

 ---
-description: Prefect settings let you customize your workflow environment, including working with remote Prefect servers and Prefect Cloud.
+description: Prefect settings let you customize your workflow environment, including working with Prefect server and Prefect Cloud.
 tags:
     - configuration
     - settings
     - environment variables
     - profiles
+title:
+    - Profiles & Configuration
 ---

-# Settings
+# Profiles & Configuration

 Prefect's settings are [documented][prefect.settings.Settings] and type-validated.
 By modifying the default settings, you can customize various aspects of the system.